bazelbuild/bazel/site/docs/windows.md

 applies not only to rules in your project, but to rules in any of the external repositories your project depends on (even transitively).

-We may explore the option to use Windows Subsystem for Linux (WSL) to build these rules, but as of 2020-01-15 it is not a priority for the Bazel-on-Windows subteam.
+In the future, there may be an option to use Windows Subsystem for Linux (WSL) to build these rules, but currently it is not a priority for the Bazel-on-Windows subteam.

 ### Setting environment variables